truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 **January 23, 2024**

 iXsystems is pleased to release TrueNAS SCALE 23.10.1.2!
-This is a small hotpatch with a fixes for network interfaces on TrueNAS Enterprise High-Availability (HA) platforms:
+This is a small hotpatch with fixes for network interfaces on TrueNAS Enterprise High-Availability (HA) platforms:

 * [NAS-126722](https://ixsystems.atlassian.net/browse/NAS-126722) - Treat interface FAULT event messages as BACKUP.
 * [NAS-126922](https://ixsystems.atlassian.net/browse/NAS-126922) - Fix HA Virtual IP (VIP) error when interfaces have a null vrrp_config key.